greyltc-org/uninstaller/README.md

   --scheme scheme, -s scheme
                         override the default installation scheme --not-pure-python, -n
-                        use this if the package to be uninstalled is not pure python --ignore-checksums, -i
+                        you might need to use this if 'Root-is-Purelib' metadata parameter of the package you want to uninstall is false
+  --ignore-checksums, -i
                         use this to skip checksum verification ☠️DANGEROUS☠️ --ignore-sizes, -z    use this to skip file size verification ☠️DANGEROUS☠️